 Next Chance Cat Rescue is a private, non-profit charitable organization that relies on private donations and its own fundraising abilities to operate.
 We receive no government funding.

 Our adoption fee is a donation of $175 each or $300 for two cats.
+Kittens are slightly more at $225 each or $400 for two.
 We ensure that the cats that come into our care receive the medical attention they need, and we learn about their personalities, likes and dislikes as much as possible.
 Our fee includes: spay or neuter, FVRCP vaccination (and a rabies vaccination if age appropriate) and a microchip.
 These fees only begin to cover our costs; donations and fundraising carry us the rest of the way.

 When you have found a cat (or pair of cats) you are interested in adopting you will be asked to complete an application questionnaire.
 The application entails questions about your situation, lifestyle and expectations as well as specific questions about the care needs of cats you intend to adopt, such as housing, enrichment and socialization, training and veterinary care.
 This questionnaire helps our volunteers see if your lifestyle and expectations are a good match with the individual animal(s) and what aspects of care or behavior we should provide additional education about.
 It is important to fill out every answer, with N/A if not applicable.
 You will also be asked to provide photo ID.

 If you are applying online, you can print out the application to fill out in writing and photograph or scan it or use a PDF editing program before saving it and emailing it to us (email@example.com).
 If none of those work for you, we also accept applications where the answers have been directly written into an email.